megabyte-labs/task-dash/README.md

 ## Usage

-All of the usage instructions can be found by running `binName --help`.
+All of the usage instructions can be found by running `task-dash --help`.
 After running the command, you should be greeted with the following output:

 ```
-help_menu_output
+Usage: task [-ilfwvsd] [--init] [--list] [--force] [--watch] [--verbose] [--silent] [--dir] [--taskfile] [--dry] [--summary] [task...]

+Runs the specified task(s).
+Falls back to the "default" task if no task name
+was specified, or lists all tasks if an unknown task name was specified.

+Example: 'task hello' with the following 'Taskfile.yml' file will generate an
+'output.txt' file with the content "hello".

+'''
+version: '3'
+tasks:
+  hello:
+    cmds:
+      - echo "I am going to write a file named 'output.txt' now."
+      - echo "hello" > output.txt
+    generates:
+      - output.txt
+'''

+Options:
+  -c, --color                       colored output.
+Enabled by default.
+Set flag to false or use NO_COLOR=1 to disable (default true)
+  -C, --concurrency int             limit number tasks to run concurrently
+  -d, --dir string                  sets directory of execution
+  -n, --dry                         compiles and prints tasks in the order that they would be run, without executing them
+  -x, --exit-code                   pass-through the exit code of the task command
+  -f, --force                       forces execution even when the task is up-to-date
+  -h, --help                        shows Task usage
+  -i, --init                        creates a new Taskfile.yaml in the current folder
+  -l, --list                        lists tasks with description of current Taskfile
+  -a, --list-all                    lists tasks with or without a description
+  -o, --output string               sets output style: [interleaved|group|prefixed]
+      --output-group-begin string   message template to print before a task's grouped output
+      --output-group-end string     message template to print after a task's grouped output
+  -p, --parallel                    executes tasks provided on command line in parallel
+  -s, --silent                      disables echoing
+      --status                      exits with non-zero exit code if any of the given tasks is not up-to-date
+      --summary                     show summary about a task
+  -t, --taskfile string             choose which Taskfile to run.
+Defaults to "Taskfile.yml"
+  -v, --verbose                     enables verbose mode
+      --version                     show Task version
+  -w, --watch                       enables watch of the given task
 ```

 ### Man Page

-Alternatively, if you installed the package via NPM or an installer that set up the man page (e.g. `.deb` or `.rpm`), then you can find usage instructions by running `man binName`.
+Alternatively, if you installed the package via NPM or an installer that set up the man page (e.g. `.deb` or `.rpm`), then you can find usage instructions by running `man task-dash`.

 <a href="#contributing" style="width:100%"><img style="width:100%" src="https://gitlab.com/megabyte-labs/assets/-/raw/master/png/aqua-divider.png" /></a>